How HSV Actually Works

 Herpes spreads through direct skin-to-skin contact — specifically, contact with an area of skin where the virus is active.
 This can happen whether or not visible sores are present.

-Oral HSV (most often HSV-1) is typically transmitted through kissing, oral-to-oral contact, or oral sex.
-Many people contract HSV-1 in childhood through normal family interactions, e.g. a kiss on the cheek from mom, etc.
+Oral HSV (most often HSV-1) is typically spread through kissing, oral-to-oral contact, or oral sex.
+Many people contract HSV-1 in childhood through normal family interactions, e.g. a kiss on the cheek or near the mouth from mom or a family member, etc.

-Genital HSV (most often HSV-2, though HSV-1 can also establish itself genitally) is transmitted through genital-to-genital or oral-to-genital sexual contact.
+Genital HSV (most often HSV-2, though HSV-1 can also cause genital outbreaks) is spread through genital-to-genital or oral-to-genital sexual contact.

 In both cases, the point of entry determines where the virus settles.
-Oral exposure leads to oral HSV; genital exposure leads to genital HSV.
+Oral contact leads to oral HSV; genital contact leads to genital HSV.
 Either type can establish itself in either location depending on the nature of the contact.
-Caveat: oral HSV-2 is very rare.
+However, oral HSV-2 is very rare.

-One important nuance: most transmissions happen when no visible symptoms are present — a phenomenon called asymptomatic shedding, covered in more detail below.
+One important nuance: most contractions happen when no visible symptoms are present (a phenomenon called asymptomatic shedding, covered in more detail below.)

 How HSV Lives in the Body

-Once herpes enters the body, it travels to clusters of nerve cells called ganglia — the trigeminal ganglia (near the base of the skull) for oral herpes, the sacral ganglia (at the base of the spine) for genital HSV.
-There, it goes quiet.
+Once herpes enters the body, it travels to a clusters of nerve cells: the trigeminal ganglia (near the base of the skull) for oral herpes, or the sacral ganglia (at the base of the spine) for genital HSV.
+There, the virus goes quiet and takes up lifetime residence.

-In its dormant state, the virus isn’t replicating or causing symptoms — it’s just chilling in the nerve tissue.
-Herpes targets nerve tissue because the immune system has limited reach there.
+In its quiet state, the virus isn’t replicating or causing symptoms; it’s just chilling in the nerve tissue.
+Herpes stays in the nerve tissue because the immune system has limited reach there.

-Periodically, it reactivates, traveling back down the nerve pathway to the skin surface.
-Sometimes that causes a visible episode, but usually it doesn’t.
-We call when the virus reactivates without any visible symptoms “asymptomatic shedding” or an “asymptomatic episode.”
+Periodically, the herpes virus reactivates, traveling back down the nerve pathway to the skin surface.
+Sometimes that causes a visible outbreak, but usually it doesn’t.
+We call when the virus reactivates without any visible symptoms “asymptomatic shedding” or “silent shedding.”

-Not everyone experiences episodes the same way, but there’s a consistent pattern.
+Not everyone experiences outbreaks the same way, but there’s a consistent pattern.

 The prodrome

-Many people notice early signals before anything visible appears — usually felt at or near the site where episodes occur:
+Many people notice early signals before anything visible appears.
+These symptoms are usually felt near the area where the outbreak appears:

 - Tingling, itching, or burning at the site